Bright lights, big city, in vibrant Osaka style

-While the traditional kabuki theaters and entertainment halls of Dotonbori have all but vanished there's no lack of drama and entertainment to be had in the lively streets where Osaka still comes to play.
+While the traditional kabuki theaters and entertainment halls of Dotonbori are almost impossible to find anymore, there's no lack of drama and entertainment to be had in the lively streets where Osaka still comes to play.
 Packed with shops, bars and restaurants this is where you'll find the city at its most frenetic.

 Shop, eat, drink, repeat

 Almost a mile long, Shinsaibashi arcade stretches from Shinsaibaishi station to Dotonbori and is one of the busiest and oldest shopping streets in Japan.
 There are shops to suit every budget and tastes from high fashion to traditional crafts.
 Add on a limitless selection of cafes and restaurants, and you'll be lucky to emerge before nightfall.